Petrograd Soviet Order No. 1

 Order No. 1 (Russian: Prikaz nomer odin) was the first official decree of the Petrograd Soviet of Workers' and Soldiers' Deputies, issued on March 1, 1917 (March 14, New Style).
 It followed the February Revolution and was a response to actions taken the day before by the Provisional Committee of the State Duma, headed by Mikhail Rodzianko.
 On February 28, the Provisional Committee, acting as a government in Petrograd after the disintegration of the Tsarist authority and fearing that soldiers who had joined the revolution on February 26–27 (O.S.) without their officers (who had generally fled) might become an uncontrollable mob threatening the Duma, issued an order through the Duma's Military Commission.
 This order called on soldiers to return to their barracks and obey their officers.

-The soldiers were skeptical of this order, partly because they viewed Rodzianko as too close to the Tsar (he had been Chairman of the Fourth Duma, which was seen as supportive of the Tsar).
-Some soldiers feared that sending them back to the barracks was an attempt to quash the Revolution, while most worried that they would be placed under their old, heavy-handed commanders, whose actions had led them to mutiny on the 26th, leaving their grievances unaddressed.
-In response, the Petrograd Soviet issued Order Number 1.
+The soldiers were skeptical of this order, partly because they viewed Rodzianko as too close to the Tsar (he had been President of the State Duma, which was seen as supportive of the Tsar).
+Some soldiers feared that sending them back to the barracks was an attempt to quash the Revolution, while most worried that they would be placed under their old, heavy-handed commanders, whose actions had led them to mutiny on the 27th, leaving their grievances unaddressed.
+In response, the Petrograd Soviet issued Order No. 1.